oilandsugar/ritual-dust/content/about/end-of-years.md

 This page is a collections of notes, ramblings and highlights for each year I pass through.
 I'm starting this at the end of 2021 with the intention of adding to it yearly.
 A good companion to this is the [Timeline](/timeline) which retraces my projects and notes chronologically.

+## Highlights of 2022
+- Started tattooing for real

 ## Highlights of 2021
 - Moved in with my partner Hex
 - Published the first issue of [Fantômes zine](https://fantomeszine.com/issues/issue-1/) with contributions from a lot of great folks